Why a Citizens’ Initiative?

 WE CAN DO BETTER.

-And that is the reason for our Citizens’ Initiative.
+And that is why we’re doing a Citizens’ Initiative.

 And please make a small donation to the campaign to show your support.